swdauer/comp-prog/README.md

 # comp-prog

-The purpose of this repository is to solve kattis problems in C.
+The purpose of this repository is to solve kattis problems.

 ## Layout